-In a study of black Caribbean and white patients being treated for cancer, the black Caribbean patients were more likely to attribute their cancer (and related pain) to a testing of their faith (i.e., loyalty to God) and to consider the diagnosis to be an opportunity to strengthen and confirm their religious beliefs [64].
+In a study of Black Caribbean and White patients being treated for cancer, the Black Caribbean patients were more likely to attribute their cancer (and related pain) to a testing of their faith (i.e., loyalty to God) and to consider the diagnosis to be an opportunity to strengthen and confirm their religious beliefs [64].
 Because the meanings of pain are interwoven with religion and spirituality, it is not surprising that pain is linked to past sins and immoral behaviors in many cultural groups.
 Similarly, some cultural groups attribute the cause of pain to mysticism or "the evil eye" [144].
-Some patients may feel that their pain is a result of wrongdoing-a justifiable retribution [64].
+Some patients may feel that their pain is a result of wrongdoing-a justifiable retribution [64; 193].
 In some religions, prayer and other religious rituals may be done as a means to cope and atone for sins [65].
-Similarly, some cultures believe pain symptoms are the result of an imbalance or a lack of harmony and may seek traditional healers to restore order (e.g., by performing a ritual or ceremony) [66].
+Similarly, some cultures believe pain symptoms are the result of an imbalance or a lack of harmony and may seek traditional healers to restore order (e.g., by performing a ritual or ceremony) [66; 194].
+Overall, patients from Western societies tend to attribute pain to biological factors; other cultures are more likely to give a metaphysical explanation, including karma, evil, family wrongdoing, sin, and/or weakness.
+In these cultures, pain does not automatically mean that one should seek medical treatment.
+Instead, it may signify hardship and the need to build character and resilience [180].